Professor Weixiang Shen

 Professor Shen is an Associate Editor of IET Power Electronics, Editor Board Member of Journal of Energy Storage and founding Board Member of journal Vehicles.
 He guest-edited several special issues for Applied Energy, Journal of Cleaner Production, Energy and IEEE Access.
 He has also served as a conference organizing committee member, session chair and track chair for a few international conferences, such as The IEEE International Conference on Industrial Electronics and Applications (ICIEA).
 He was a general chair of the International Conference on Energy, Ecology and Environment (ICEEE2018) held in Melbourne, Australia, 2018.

-applied research on battery energy storage for electric vehicles and renewable energy systems
+Applied research on battery energy storage for electric vehicles and renewable energy integration

 PhD candidate and honours supervision